polodev/wgm/content/words/a/arduous.md

 words:
 - a
-word: Acclimatize
+word: Arduous
+pos: n
+meaning: tough
+memory_keyword: Hard
+memory_sentence: This is a tough job, you will have to do lot of hard work.
+sentence: The work is very arduous.
 pronunciation:
-meaning: "adjust with climate or with any condition"
-memory_keyword: 'CLIMATE'
-memory_sentence: 'I cannot adjust in this CLIMATE'
-sentence:
 pictures:
 synonyms:
 antonyms: